This post contains affiliate links. If you buy through these links, I may earn a small commission.

 (Courtesy of Better Hens and Gardens)

 Or think of whipping up some yummy Rhubarb Sauce you can use for desserts or an evening treat?
-Wouldn’t think be great over ice cream?
+Wouldn’t this Rhubarb Syrup be great over ice cream, pancakes or waffles?

 (Courtesy of Learning and Yearning)